-As we get into some of the more subtle ways to use grouping in Crystal Reports, we sometimes find that either groups of groups, or arranging groups in a hierarchy, can improve the usefulness of the report.
-One of the overarching keys to a good report is that it be organized so as to make it easier to understand, and therefore more useful.
-This is even more important given the size of the batches of data we work with now.
+As we get into some of the more subtle ways to use grouping in Crystal Reports, we sometimes find that either groups of groups, or arranging them in a hierarchy, can improve the usefulness of the report.
+One key to a good report is to organize it so as to make it easier to understand, and therefore more useful.
+This is even more important now, with the size of the batches of data we work with now.

 A good example would be customer sales “levels”—gold, silver, etc. based on how much a customer spent with a company.